eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ## Iceoryx library build

-Iceoryx consists of several libraries which have dependencies to each other.
+The iceoryx build consists of several libraries which have dependencies to each other.
 The goal is to have self-encapsulated library packages available where the end-user can easily find it with the CMake command `find-package(...)`.
 In the default case the iceoryx libraries are installed by `make install` into `/usr/lib` which need root access.
 To avoid that CMake gives you the possibility to install the libs into a custom folder.
 This can be done by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.

 Iceoryx_meta is a CMake file which collects all libraries (utils, posh etc.) and extensions (binding_c, dds) together to have a single point for building.
-The alternate solution is provided for Ubuntu-users by having a build script `iceoryx_build_test.sh` in the tools folder.
+The provided build script `iceoryx_build_test.sh` in the tools folder use iceoryx_meta for building.

-Per default iceoryx is build as static libraries for usability.
+Per default iceoryx is build as static libraries for better usability.
 Additionally we offer to build as shared because it is a cleaner solution for resolving dependency issues and it reduces the linker time while building.
 This is done by the flag `BUILD_SHARED_LIBS` which is set to OFF per default.
 If you want to have shared libraries, just pass `-DBUILD_SHARED_LIBS=ON` to CMake or use `build-shared` as flag in the build script.

-If iceoryx libs are build as shared libraries and you installed them in a custom path (e.g. build/install/prefix) you need to set the `LD_LIBRARY_PATH` to the directory containing the libiceoryx_.so files.
+If iceoryx is build as shared libraries and you installed them in a custom path (e.g. build/install/prefix) you need to set the `LD_LIBRARY_PATH` to the directory containing the libiceoryx_*.so files.
 This can be done by calling:
 ```bash
 export LD_LIBRARY_PATH=/your/path/to/iceoryx/libs
 ```